CodingDojoSilesia/pacman-kata/README.md

 	- ghost count,
 	- state,
 	- super time;
-- has the `tick` method, which updates Pac-Man state in each step (more functionality will be added here in the next levels);
+- has the `tick` method, which updates Pac-Man state in each step (more functionality will be added here later);
 - has an `eat ball` method that takes a ball (either _regular_ or _super_) as an argument, and adds 1 to the `points` attribute when eating a ball:
 	- each time a ball is eaten, `points` and `ball count` should each increase by 1,
 	- if the `ball count` reaches 40, `level` should be increased by 1 and `ball count` should be reset to 0,